 Are you among companies investing in AI-driven testing tools?
 If so, do you expect immediate improvements, but only face bottlenecks in automation coverage?

-But why do so many companies struggle with AI adoption?
+But why do so many companies struggle with AI in QA adoption?
 One — irrelevant use (AI isn’t cut out for some tasks).
 Two — underestimating the need for human oversight (at least they should fine-tune the machine).
 And three — inability to put AI and business goals together.
 As a result, wasted resources, time, and drained people.

 The checklist below eliminates the guesswork.
 Follow this approach to accelerate AI adoption and maximize the payback with a QA process that is faster, more reliable, and scalable.